HomeTriviaArtistsPablo Picasso

 ✗ FALSE

 Picasso was not colorblind.
-He chose monochrome to convey the horror and newsreel-like urgency of the bombing of Guernica.
+He chose a monochrome palette to evoke the stark horror of the bombing and mimic the urgent, newsreel-like impact of the event.

 Picasso once painted a self-portrait as a minotaur to represent himself.